 In-District Activities with Members of Congress

-The goal of MOC engagement for new members is to introduce MOCs to CCL, not just our specific policy asks but more importantly, who we are as an organization and to begin developing a candid and strong relationship with the MOC by demonstrating that we hope to be as much of a resource to the MOC as we are making policy asks.
+For all MOCs, having a more casual conversation will help us learn things we might not in a lobby meeting, i.e. what are the stresses they’re facing, how much pushback or resistance do they face on climate, how do they feel about the current congress, as well as strengthen the trust we’ve already developed.
+We want to develop a candid and strong relationship with the MOC by demonstrating that we hope to be as much of a resource to the MOC as we are making policy asks.
 We also want to find common ground and learn things about the MOC that you might not be able to find in your research.

-Overall, spring is a time to (re)introduce MOCs to CCL, including our mission and policy agenda, and to strengthen relationships with MOCs by demonstrating that we are an ally and a resource as much as we are lobbyists.
 This engagement is not about making an ask but instead a friendly get together or positive event with the MOC.
 In order to truly listen to advocates and lobbyists, MOCs need to know them and have some level of trust in them.
 We’ve built that trust over time and this is another opportunity to build it with new MOCs and to strengthen it with existing MOCs.

 Planning the Activity

-One of the most important things to think about when planning the activity, especially for new MOCs, is to start with education!
+One of the most important things to think about when planning the activity, especially for new MOCs, is to start with your own education and research.
 This includes information about the district / state (geography, natural resources, demographics) and the MOC (policy interests, background, hobbies, where they’re from).
 New MOCs often do not have as much legislative and public history, so look for issues, ideas, and topics they’ve promoted/publicized through the election season and in the first couple months of being in Congress.
 This will help you figure out what type of event might get the interest of the MOC and their team.

-Similarly, it’s important to start with education when working with returning MOC, with a slightly different framing.
+Similarly, it’s important to start with research and education when working with a returning MOC, with a slightly different framing.
 This is going to include refreshing your research on the MOC (policy interests, background, hobbies) and district/state.
 Particularly, if you have new district boundaries, look at whether that changes the geography or prominent natural resources or if there is a new particular business or industry that is now under the MOC’s jurisdiction.
 Also consider if your MOC has any new interests - whether it’s something they’ve started signaling publicly (potentially due to the changing politics or post Inflation Reduction Act passage) or areas that they’ve been excited about which now overlap with CCL’s policy agenda.

 Another important component to consider before deciding on the type of activity you want to plan is your chapter bandwidth.
 Remember to coordinate with other chapters if yours is not the only chapter in the district or if you’re planning for a senate activity.
 Teamwork matters!